CZ-NIC/yangson/docs/context.rst

    .. attribute:: revisions

       A dictionary mapping module names to the list of module revisions that are used in the data model.
+For each implemented module, this list is a singleton.

    .. attribute:: prefix_map